 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Some of our external third parties, including service providers, professional advisers, [other] are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.
-Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Some of our external third parties, including service providers and professional advisers, are based outside the EU or UK so their processing of your personal data will involve a transfer of data outside the EU or UK.
+Whenever we transfer your personal data out of the EU or UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data; and